atomvm/AtomVM/doc/src/programmers-guide.md

     %% erlang
     Hash = erlang:md5(<<foo>>).

-On ESP32, you can perform symetric encryption and decryption of any iodata data using `crypto_one_time/4,5` function.
+On ESP32, you can perform symmetric encryption and decryption of any iodata data using `crypto_one_time/4,5` function.

 Following ciphers are supported: